-A sample “Disclosure of Information on Lead-based Paint and/or Lead-based Paint Hazards” is on page 58.
+See the sample “Disclosure of Information on Lead-based Paint and/or Lead-based Paint Hazards."

 If the landlord fails to follow this law, you still have a valid lease.
 However, the landlord can be subject to penalties, including fines, damages, and jail for not obeying this law.